What Is Crystal Meth?

 But consider how prepared you are for the process, both physically *and* emotionally.

-What supports do you have in place for after detox?
+What supports do you have in place, after you stop using?

 Is it realistic to expect that life’s issues will be gone, after you’ve detoxed?